Adobe FrameMaker: Smart Running Heads

 - Click in one of the header or footer background frames.

-- Choose Format > Headers & Footers > Insert Other.
+- Choose Insert> Headers & Footers > Insert Other.
+(Prior to FrameMaker 2017, this command was Format > Headers & Footers > Insert Other.)

 - Scroll down through the list of variables until you find Running H/F 1.
 Click on it once to select it:

-- If you need to update the definition, click the little gear button on the Variables Pod toolbar (button number 3).
+- If you need to update the definition, click the little gear button on the Variables panel toolbar (button number 2, outlined above) to open the Edit System Variable panel.
 Otherwise, skip to step 8.

-- Edit the Definition to match your spelling of the title format, and then click Edit:
+- Edit the Definition to match your spelling of the title style, and then click Edit and return to the Variables panel.

-- To insert the variable into the background frame at your cursor position, click the Insert button on the Variables Pod toolbar (button number 1).
+- To insert the variable into the background frame at your cursor position, click the Insert button on the Variables panel toolbar (button number 1).

 - Repeat for the facing page, if you’d like, and then return to the Body pages.